Select Page

 How to prepare a meal with enzymes

 When using replacement enzymes, the enzymes need to be “room temperature”.
 Make sure the food is room temperature too.
 Cold makes the enzymes inactive and heat destroys it.
 Many folks start with cold refrigerated meat and put a little hot water in a bowl with the cold meat and mix until the meat becomes room temperature.
-AFTER this “sauce” is room temperature or lukewarm, THEN add the powdered enzymes and let the food and enzymes incubate for about 20 minutes……or if you are using enteric coated capsules enzymes, serve immediately.
+AFTER this “sauce” is room temperature or lukewarm, THEN add the powdered enzymes and let the food and enzymes incubate for about 20 minutes……or if you are using enteric coated enzymes (veggie capsules with enteric coated enzyme pellets in them), open the capsule, sprinkle the pellets on top of moistened food and serve immediately, never incubate enteric coated enzymes.
 If you are using tablets, you will need to crush them into a powder and use as a powder.
-When you add water or any liquid to the kibble (needed to moisten dry food when you add the enzymes) be careful of the water/liquid temperature – – warm water/liquid anywhere between 86-130 degrees F temperature is a good range, but temperatures any higher than 130 degrees will destroy the enzymes.
+When you add water or any liquid to the kibble (needed to moisten dry food when you add the enzymes) be careful of the water/liquid temperature – – warm water/liquid anywhere between 86-but under130 degrees F temperature is a good range, but temperatures any higher than 130 degrees will destroy the enzymes.

 The reason why we use the term “room-temperature” water… it avoids any mis-communication of too warm or too cold.

-If you are using enteric coated capsule enzymes the recommended preparation is to give the capsule whole with the meal or about 5 minutes prior to the meal.
-Some do open the capsule and sprinkle on top of the food but DO NOT mix these tiny pellets in the food and DO NOT let the food incubate with the enteric capsule.
-In a few cases, giving the enteric coated enzyme capsule about 5 minutes after a also works, but the other methods are usually the preferred methods.
+If you are using an enteric enzymes (capsule with enteric coated pellets inside the capsule) the recommended preparation is to open the capsule and sprinkle the enteric coated pellets on to the moist food and serve immediately.
+OR…give the capsule whole with the meal or about 5 minutes prior to the meal DO NOT mix the tiny enteric coated pellets in the food and DO NOT let the food incubate with the enteric capsule.
+In a few cases, giving the enteric coated enzyme capsule about 5 minutes after a meal may also works for some, but the other methods are usually the preferred methods.

 Incubation